RJW20/ml-weather-forecasting/README.md

 ### Retrieval
 - The data used is measured at WS Saaleaue and available at https://www.bgc-jena.mpg.de/wetter/weather_data.html.
 It contains measurements for various meteorological variables every 10 minutes dating back to midway through 2002.
 - The data is downloaded using the function `data_download(years)`, where the years specified is the number of years into the past to download.
+In this case, 7 years is used.
 - Before saving any data, some columns are dropped such as rainfall duration.
 - The data is then saved .csv file for easy opening and processing.